1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/operating_systems.md

 For example, disk space is naturally a space-shared resource; once a block is assigned to a file, it is normally not assigned to another file until the user deletes the original file.

+### Registers

+The **Program Counter (PC)** (sometimes called the **instruction pointer (IP)**) tells us which instruction of the program will execute next; similarly a **stack pointer** and associated **frame pointer** are used to manage the stack for function parameters, local variables, and return addresses.

+### APIs

+These APIs, in some form, are available on any modern operating system.

+- Create
+- Destroy
+- Wait
+- Miscellaneous Control
+- Status

+### Process Creation

+In early (or simple) operating systems, the loading process is done **eagerly**, i.e., all at once before running the program; modern OSes perform the process **lazily**, i.e., by loading pieces of code or data only as the are needed during program execution.
+Once the code and static data are loaded into memory, there are a few other things the OS needs to do before running the process.

+Some memory must be allocated for the program's **run-time stack** (or just **stack**).
+C programs use the stack for local variables, function parameters, and return addresses; the OS allocates this memory and gives it to the process.

 ## Policy and Mechanism

 Separate high-level policies from low-level mechanisms.